I-TECH-UW/OpenELIS-Global-2/docs/install.md

 ### Create and Load SSL Certificates

+OpenELIS uses SSL certificates to securely communicate with other software or consolidated lab data servers.
+For a test or temporary instance, use a self-signed certificate, and for a production instance create a proper signed certifcate. **You must have a cert and key created and in the keystore and truststore for the installer to run**

-1. Generate a signed .crt and .key for *.openelisci.org
+#### Generate a .crt and .key file for the domain you want to use.

+The command below is for generating and using a self-signed certifcate.

+	``sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/apache-selfsigned.key -out /etc/ssl/certs/apache-selfsigned.crt``

-2. Create keystore from key and cert (make sure to record the password somewhere secure as you will need to enter it elsewhere)
+#### Create keystore from key and cert
+make sure to record the password somewhere secure as you will need to enter it elsewhere)

-    ``openssl pkcs12 -inkey path/toyour/key -in path/to/your/cert -export -out /etc/openelis-global/keystore``
+    ``sudo openssl pkcs12 -inkey path/toyour/key -in path/to/your/cert -export -out /etc/openelis-global/keystore``

-    ``enter an export password``
+enter an export password

+**Be sure to remember your keystore password, you will need it later**

+For the self-signed certificate above, you would use:

+	``sudo openssl pkcs12 -inkey /etc/ssl/private/apache-selfsigned.key -in /etc/ssl/certs/apache-selfsigned.crt -export -out /etc/openelis-global/keystore``

+**Be sure to remember your keystore password, you will need it later **

-3. Create truststore with OpenELIS-Global's cert (or a CA that signs OE certs)
+#### Create truststore with OpenELIS-Global's cert (or a CA that signs OE certs)

-   using keytool (more reliable):
+1. using keytool (more reliable):

 	``sudo apt-get install default-jre``

-    ``keytool -import -alias oeCert -file path/to/your/cert -storetype pkcs12 -keystore /etc/openelis-global/truststore``
+	``sudo keytool -import -alias oeCert -file path/to/your/cert -storetype pkcs12 -keystore /etc/openelis-global/truststore``

+	* set the truststore password

+	**Be sure to remember your truststore password, you will need it later **

+	* when prompted if you want to trust the cert type `yes`

+	For the self-signed certificate above, you would use:

+	``sudo keytool -import -alias oeCert -file /etc/ssl/certs/apache-selfsigned.crt -storetype pkcs12 -keystore /etc/openelis-global/truststore``

+	* set the truststore password

+	**Be sure to remember your truststore password, you will need it later **

+	* when prompted if you want to trust the cert type `yes`

-   using openssl (less reliable, but doesn't require java):
+2. using openssl (less reliable, but doesn't require java):

     ``openssl pkcs12 -export -nokeys -in path/to/your/cert -out /etc/openelis-global/truststore``

-4. If you have signed keys, place files in server as:

-    ``/etc/tomcat/ssl/certs/tomcat_cert.crt``

-    ``/etc/tomcat/ssl/private/tomcat_cert.key``
+	For the self-signed certificate above, you would use:

+	``openssl pkcs12 -export -nokeys -in /etc/ssl/certs/apache-selfsigned.crt -out /etc/openelis-global/truststore``

 ### Install Postgresql
 OpenELIS-Global is configured to be able to install a docker based version of Postgres, but this is generally not recommended for production databases